baileedastugue/liri-node-app/README.md

 #### About the Application

-This app evaluates two user inputs and searches three different APIs to return the corresponding result.
-It essentially acts as a refined search engine for the user - the user can search for a song track, movie information, and/or concert information without leaving the app.
+This app essentially acts as a refined search engine for the user - the user can search for a song track, movie information, and/or concert information without leaving the app or going to three separate sites.
 The expedites information gathering and synthesizes the data all in one place.
+It evaluates two user inputs (a command and a term) and searches three different APIs to return the corresponding result.

 The app is organized based on what the user is searching for and is separated into three distinct categories: spotify-this-track, movie-this, and concert-this.
 Spotify-this-track returns song information on the term specified by the user, movie-this returns information on the user-specified specified movie, and concert-this returns concert data for the artist or group they user specified.
 All returned information is stored in a seprate file, essentially acting as a search history.
 Additional features include do-what-it-says, which reads commands from a separate text file, and clear, which clears the search history file.